The easiest way to get started with OpenDP is from Python.

 Once you’ve installed OpenDP, you can write your first program.

-In the example below, we’ll construct an identity
+In the example below, we’ll construct a Laplace mechanism of type

 If you would like to skip directly to a more complete example, see Putting It Together.